nhsuk/gp-finder/doc/architecture/decisions/0003-use-mongodb-for-search.md

 ## Context

-In order to perform a search on surgery name, a repository of GP Surgeries is needed.
+In order to perform a search on GP or surgery name, a repository of GP Surgeries is needed.
 A Docker image of GP data ([profiles-db](https://hub.docker.com/r/nhsuk/profiles-db/)) running a MongoDB instance has been created for use by other applications and we have chosen to adapt it